New Zealand Certificate in Primary Industry Production Management

 Prerequisites

-Learners must be employed in the sector and with a minimum 3 years’ on-farm experience.
+Learners must be employed in the sector and we recommend they have at least 3 years’ on-farm experience.
 Please see details below.

 Non-funded fee: from $5,989.94.
 Please note, this fee will only apply for non-funded learners – learners who are not employed in the industry, do not meet the entry requirements of the programme, or are not classed as “domestic learners” under the Tertiary Education Commission (TEC) funding rules.
 For more information, visit the TEC website here.